SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 30 January 2024 - Enhancement - CoreGateway 2.14.4 - Improved DxM status reporting [ID_38590]

-The CoreGateway DxM will now offload more information about the satus and configuration of the DMA.
+The CoreGateway DxM will now offload more information about the status and configuration of the DMA.

 #### 30 January 2024 - Enhancement - SupportAssistant 1.6.5 - Improved DxM status reporting [ID_38608]